SethSenpai/Tanuki/Firmware/README.md

 40% keyboard designed by Seth-Senpai.
 This repo is meant for the pcb version of the Tanuki.
 If you made any modifications to the board please make sure that the firmware reflects these changes.

+If you decide to handwire a Tanuki just make sure to change the files correctly.

 The pcb version uses a Pro Micro (atmel 32u4 based) controller.

 ##### Why are these files here?